metagenome-atlas/Tutorial/README.md

 This is a tutorial for Metagenome-Atlas at ECCB.
 [Metagenome-Atlas](https://metagenome-atlas.github.io/) is a easy-to-use pipeline for analyzing metagenomic data.
 It handles all steps from QC, Assembly, Binning, to Annotation.

-:information_source: If you have any question or errors write an [Github issues](https://github.com/metagenome-atlas/Tutorial/issues) or try to contact us via the conference platfrom chat.
+:interrobang: If you have any question or errors write an [Github issues](https://github.com/metagenome-atlas/Tutorial/issues) or try to contact us via the conference platfrom chat.

 ## Tutorial part 1: Analyze the output of Atlas